 We should observe the idea of purpose from a mindful distance.
 Purpose should be viewed from high above and from all temporal perspectives so that we see and appreciate cultural diversity, cultivate tolerance and open-mindedness, and curtail teleological dogmatism.

 But to view the idea of purpose from an objective vantage means confronting our contingency.
-We must be comfortable knowing that human beings have no particular universal purpose–except, perhaps, to co-exist as part of the Earth.
-But Gaia is not concerned with purpose, nor does the Sun dictate teleology.
+We must be comfortable with and accept that human beings have no grand purpose in the ultimate scheme of the universe—-except, perhaps, to co-exist as part of the Earth.
+But the Earth is not concerned with purpose, nor does the Sun dictate teleology.
 Only humans conceive of purpose.

 Almost universally, human nature is to ponder, create, employ, deconstruct, and take pleasure in the idea of purpose.
-Evolutionary theory would reduce teleology to the physiochemical–to being no more than a fitness advantage–but the phenomenology of purpose is something over and above its neuro-chemical groundwork.
-The experience of being conscious could be explored and explained for eternity yet never be fully captured–by art or by science.
+Evolutionary theory would reduce teleology to the physiochemical—-to being no more than a fitness advantage—-but the phenomenology of purpose is something over and above its neurochemical groundwork.
+The experience of being conscious could be explored and explained for eternity yet never be fully captured—-by art or by science.
 The same holds true for the teleological branch of the existential question.
 Purpose is a canvass of infinite depth.